Corporate Governance

 Example Topics of e-Learning Materials

-Total number of employees trained through e-learning
+Total number of employees trained through e-learning(TICO)

 Efforts for Prevention of Bribery and Corruption

-To prohibit and prevent bribery, Toyota Industries has formulated the Global Guidelines for Bribery Prevention (or individual rules in countries high on the Corruption Perceptions Index in accordance with their respective, applicable laws) in 2014.
+To prohibit and prevent bribery, in 2014 Toyota Industries formulated the Global Guidelines for Bribery Prevention (or individual rules in countries high on the Corruption Perceptions Index in accordance with their respective, applicable laws) and has been conducting activities to familiarize employees with them in each country and region.

 Open this PDF file in a new window.
 Toyota Industries Group Anti-Bribery Policy PDF [220.3KB / 1pages]